pranav8196/Hangman_Algo_PranavD/README.md

 The script will play through each word and print a final summary of the success rate and average incorrect guesses.

 Libraries Used
-This project relies on a small number of well-known, standard libraries.
+This project relies on a small number of well-known, standard libraries:

 requests: For communicating with the API server.